Human Playback Preferences Glissandi & Bends dialog box

 for a chromatic glissando performed by a piano or other chromatic (or

 Tone Pitch Bend Range: None...24.
-Use this pop-up menu to select the number of semitones
+Use this drop-down menu to select the number of semitones

 to apply to 1/2 tone pitch bends.
 Garritan Instruments for Finale Pitch Bend Range is 12 semi-tones.

 Garritan Instruments for Finale can take full advantage of HP's bends and glissandi.
 For GPO

 version 1 and 2 users, pitch bend range is adjustable in HP, but the effect